 - the ability to prioritize high-value projects

-- avoid overspending
+- decreased probability of overspending

-- manage change more effectively
+- managing change more effectively

-- remove inefficiencies
+- removing inefficiencies

 In the process, it will remove inefficiencies and be better able to focus on appropriate strategies for achieving goals.
 Lastly, PPM also makes a company more nimble and able to adapt to change with minimum fuss or disruption.

-I have attempted to give you a concise breakdown of what, in reality, can be quite a complex process.
-An efficient and effective PPM process obviously isn’t going to happen overnight, but with the right tools and internal commitment to the process, it will happen.
+I have attempted to give you a concise breakdown of what, in reality, can be a complex process.
+An efficient and effective PPM process isn’t going to happen overnight, but with the right tools and internal commitment to the process, it will happen.
 In the end, what is required to be successful at PPM is commitment and adaptability.

 A Real Life Example: Why PPM Is Important

 You know the score—your agency has got 50 projects on the go.
-They’re all overlapping, some of them for the same client, all are using the same resources.
+They’re all overlapping, some of them for the same client, and all are using the same resources.
 Some of them you’re doing to keep the lights on, others for the prospect of awards, and others just for pure innovation.
 But as an Agency Owner, Program Manager, or Project Director, how do you know if you’re focusing your teams and their projects on the right things?
 We’re all asking the same questions: